XLSForm/xlsform.github.io/xlsform-standard.md

 | sim_serial    | SIM serial number.     |
 | phone_number  | Phone number (if available).      |

+Note that some metadata fields would only apply for mobile phone-based forms.

-If I wanted my survey to collect all of this metadata, I would put the following at the beginning of the survey:
+If I wanted my survey to collect all of these metadata, I would put the following at the beginning of the survey:

 | survey        |               |       |      |
 | ------------- | ------------- | ----- | ---- |